atarazana/gramola-operator/ABSTRACT.md

 If you've arrived here maybe you don't need any additional motivations... if that's not the case, then don't skip this point.

-Operators in general are there to help you *deploying* *and maintining* complex, stateful systems.
+Operators in general are there to help you *to deploy and maintain* complex, stateful systems.
 Some examples:

 * DataBases
 * Monitoring Systems